dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The best scientist is open to experience and begins with romance - the idea that anything is possible.
+  Consumed with that which it was nourish'd by.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)